 The marine fungus Penicillium sp.
-F37 is found with the Brazilian coastal sponge Axinella corrugata and produces arvoredol (112), a novel chlorinated polyketide that inhibits biofilm formation on the sponge.44 This metabolite also inhibits biofilm formation of the human pathogen Staphylococcus epidermidis without serving as an antibiotic.
-The mangrove soil-derived fungus Penicillium janthinellum HK1-6 has yielded two chlorine-containing azaphilones, penicilones C (113) and D (114).45 Both compounds show potent anti-MRSA (Staphylococcus aureus ATCC 43300 and ATCC 33591) activity (MIC 3.13-6.25 μg/mL).
+F37 is found with the Brazilian coastal sponge Axinella corrugata and produces arvoredol (112), a novel chlorinated polyketide that inhibits biofilm formation on the sponge.
+This metabolite also inhibits biofilm formation of the human pathogen Staphylococcus epidermidis without serving as an antibiotic.
+The mangrove soil-derived fungus Penicillium janthinellum HK1-6 has yielded two chlorine-containing azaphilones, penicilones C (113) and D (114).
+Both compounds show potent anti-MRSA (Staphylococcus aureus ATCC 43300 and ATCC 33591) activity (MIC 3.13-6.25 μg/mL).
 Penicilone D also displays strong activity against vancomycin-resistant Enterococcus faecalis.
-This suggests that the penicilones (including the two non-chlorinated penicillium sp.
+This suggests that the penicilones (including the two non-chlorinated penicilones A and B) may have the capability to circumvent antibiotic cross-resistance.
+Another marine-derived Penicillium sp.
 5CS10 sof 101 fungus from a South China Sea sediment furnished three new chlorinated emodacidamides C (115), F (116), and G (117), in addition to five non-chlorinated analogues (Figure 21).